nguyenminhsang66/quill-and-coin/README.md

 # ✍️ Quill & Coin

-A decentralized publishing platform built on the Internet Computer (ICP) where writers can publish articles and readers can reward authors with ICP tokens.
+Quill & Coin is an innovative decentralized application (dApp) built on the Internet Computer Protocol (ICP), designed to empower writers and creators.
+It seamlessly blends content creation with direct financial appreciation, leveraging blockchain technology to ensure true data ownership and a censorship-resistant creator economy.

 ## 🌟 Features